 The Rhode Island Library Association (RILA) welcomes the RI Coalition of Library Advocates (COLA) and Cornucopia of Rhode Island (CORI) into our organization as RILA Sections.

 L to R: Cheryl McCarthy, COLA; Julie Cerrito, CORI; Sharon Lux, COLA; Kieran Ayton and Julie Holden, RILA

 “This connection creates a larger advocacy voice for the Rhode Island Library Community,” says Kieran Ayton, President of RILA.
 “This will allow us to build opportunities around the state with combined networking activities, programming, and professional development.”

 COLA Founder Joan Ress Reeves feted by the Rhode Island Library Association

-On Sunday, October 21, RILA honored Joan Ress Reeves, longtime library advocate and COLA founding member.
+On Sunday, October 21, 2018, RILA honored Joan Ress Reeves, longtime library advocate and COLA founding member.
 Joan received the ALA Distinguished Award from ALA's Washington Office for her tireless efforts advocating on behalf of libraries, both locally and nationally.
-Senator Jack Reed presented Joan with her award.
-Also in the picture is Joan's daughter, Ellen Reeves.
+U.S. Senator Jack Reed presented Joan with her award.
+Also pictured is Joan's daughter, Ellen Reeves.

 COLA Becomes a Section of RILA

-COLA membership voted unanimously to become a section of RILA to preserve COLA’s mission and legacy and continue advocacy for all libraries working together with RILA and our partners in RI.
-COLA Chair Cheryl Ann McCarthy will continue to work with RILA to implement this transition by January 2019.
+At its May 2018 Annual Meeting at the RI State House, COLA membership voted unanimously to become a section of RILA to preserve COLA’s mission and legacy and continue advocacy for all libraries working together with RILA and our partners in RI.
+Pictured is COLA Chair Cheryl Ann McCarthy who continued to work with RILA to implement this transition by January 2019.